Yizack/nuxt-mailchannels/README.md

 ### Dry run

 You can set the `dryRun` argument to test your email without sending it.
-It will return the fully rendered message in the `data` property of the response.
+It will return the fully rendered message in the `data.rendered` property of the response.

 ```ts
 export default defineEventHandler(async (event) => {